yaruview/mmc3260-f14-exercises/README.md

 ### Due February 7: Ex2 HTML links and images

-Fix all broken absolute and relative URLs used for links and images.
+Fix all broken absolute and relative URLs used for links and images in your `2-html-links-and-images.html` file of your repository fork.

 ## Week 5